chinmaybandapalli/chinmaybandapalli.github.io/_pages/projects.md

 Successes and Failures
 ----
 This project was certainly a learning experience.
 I made several errors routing components together (such as 90 degree traces, incorrect trace width, wrong differential pair gap, etc.), but I was able to learn WHY they were wrong and put effort into preventing those mistakes.
 One major issue that I currently have with this design is that the trace widths are inconsistent and the MCU unit is too far from the USB connector.
-There are also issues with diode placement for the keyswitches.
-One roadblock early on was that I realized that I used an outdated microcontroller with not enough IO pins, so I had to start all over again with a new unit.
+There are also issues with diode placement for the key witches.
+One roadblock early on was that I realized that I used an outdated micro-controller with not enough IO pins, so I had to start all over again with a new unit.
 In the future, I hope to upgrade the RP2040 to the STM32 as the STM32 has better IO, extra built-in circuitry, and generally is easier to code firmware.
 Another roadblock was trying to fit all the traces in a compact way, which took a lot of playing around with the positioning/software.
 The most frustrating part was trying to shape the traces in the way I wanted, but due to constraints, it ended up being quite finicky.

 There were some successes however.
 I was pleased with the layout I ended up with as it has all the keys I wanted while having extra space in the top right for peripherals if I wanted to add them.
 I also became more familiar with the KiCAD shortcuts and settings to help with future problem solving and general design efficiency.
 While the project was frustrating at times, the knowledge I gained from the tutorials and actually practicing PCB tasks was certainly worth it.
 I also learned a little bit about general circuit design: the importance of decoupling capacitors, how voltage regulators worked, and the application of diodes.
 I was familiar with schematic work prior to this project, but now I had the chance to use the PCB editor and learn how to use that.